 Alan Bergman – Although decades older than I, my favorite paddling partner, Phil, is well into octogenarian territory at age 87.
 He has far more energy and enthusiasm for kayaking than many paddlers far younger than he.
+He’s tech-savvy too.
+If you’re elderly and seeking accessible cellphone details, he’s your man.
 We have spent many years kayaking side-by-side, catching up on each other’s life, discussing local and world current events and sometimes sharing some local gossip.

 As many seniors have already discovered, being out on the water in a canoe or kayak, or atop a paddleboard, provides an all-encompassing journey to reinvigorating the body and stimulating the mind.
 It can be the perfect cure for aging!